KrishnaSatya10/Know-Thy-Wardrobe/README.md

 (ii)DataModule - provides data loaders for training and validation;
 (iii) Trainer - both classes are combined using the Trainer class, which allows us to train models on a variety of hardware platforms.

 Anyways, the read-me will be periodically updated as I make progress.
-Wish me luck!!
+Wish me luck!